A DEFINITIVE DIAGNOSIS

 A diagnosis of Neurofibromatosis (NF) can be very overwhelming and upsetting.
 For some families a diagnosis comes as a shock, whilst for others, typically those who have been on the diagnostic monitoring path for a while, a confirmed diagnosis can actually be a relief.

-Regardless of where you find yourselves along the spectrum, a recent diagnosis of NF will have an impact on you, as you digest and come to terms emotionally and medically with this information.
-So, it is very important to know that you are not on your own.
+Regardless of where you find yourselves along the spectrum, a recent diagnosis of NF will have an impact on you as you digest and come to terms emotionally and medically with this information.

-The Children's Tumour Foundation (CTF) is here to provide support, resources, community connections, advocacy and clinical links for anyone diagnosed with NF1, NF2 and Schwannomatosis, as well as for their families, carers and the wider community - no matter what their age!
+The Children's Tumour Foundation (CTF) is here to provide support, resources, community connections, advocacy and clinical links for anyone diagnosed with NF, as well as for their families, carers and the wider community - no matter what their age!

 Because we know there is an overwhelming amount of information to take in, and the complexity and uncertainty of these conditions can feel daunting, we have developed a road map to help you navigate through the initial phase of the NF journey.
 When you feel comfortable you may choose to delve further into other areas of our site including NF’s Life Stages where you will find age appropriate information and resources.